jarviscanada/jarvis_data_eng_NissaElchhab/linux_sql/README.md

 so far 10 machines, would be to deploy and run the agents manually on each node.

 # Improvements

+### Deployment
 - Deploy using Ansible/Puppet/Chef
 - Update bash script to make it POSIX compliant for portability (in case FreeBSD nodes were deployed later)

+### Fault-tolerance
+- Update the agents to record locally the collected data in case of network failure

+### Security considerations
+Due to the need for hardware access, the tools running on the nodes will need privileged access in read-only mode.
+This could still pose potential security risks.
+Some readily available solutions can minimize these risks:

 - Create a dedicated user/group and enforce Mandatory and Discretionary Access Control (MAC and DAC) using SELinux to ensure the agents privileged software and hardware access is as restricted as possible.
-- Update the agents to record locally the collected data in case of network failure
+- If available, using optionally SELinux more advanced access control and auditing features
+- GPG/PGP signing the scripts, and/or using sha256 checksums, as the host agent scripts are not supposed to be updated frequently
+- Using ssh to encrypt and tunnel communications between the nodes and the main database, to prevent or limit network recon and/or Machine In The Middle attack (MITM)
+- Configuring local hosts auditing and alerting in case of a detected modification, as well as the database invalidation
 - Add to the database schema a key/token for the agent authentication and integrity checking to prevent tampering

+The MVP will contain hardcoded configuration information.
+Extra-caution needs to be taken when deploying it on a git repo, including if it's an internal one.
+If pushed to a public git hosting such as Github, the hardcoded information **must be removed** and replaced by environment variables.

+For the time being, the MVP will be deployed on a few local machines and servers within the IT network.

+The MVP is configured with debug mode to display extra information about its execution.
+This can be turned off or removed later, and has no impact on its execution.

+- Create a dedicated user/group and enforce Mandatory and Discretionary Access Control (MAC and DAC) using SELinux to ensure the agents privileged software and hardware access is as restricted as possible.

+Nissa N. Elchhab